bigaidream/tech-blog/2016/code-github.md

 The approach I take is ...hmm... stupid and manual: I fork those libraries I have to refer to frequently and pull them to my local systems.
 Then I can use Pycharm, Eclipse, Sublime or Atom to view those lovely and beautiful codes.

 So far so good.

+PS: I still wonder why Torch community does not like documentation generator, which is quite popular in Python community?